-Our family-friendly traditional karate school regularly serves students in the Mesa, Gilbert, Tempe, Chandler, AZ area.
-We teach traditional values.
-Our well-rounded curriculum helps students gain confidence in their abilities to protect themselves and others by studying the natural body motion of Ryukyu Kempo.
+Karate classes for kids, teens and adults from the Mesa, Gilbert, Tempe, Chandler, AZ area.
+We teach traditional values through traditional Okinawan martial arts.
+Our well-rounded curriculum helps students gain confidence in their abilities to protect themselves and others by studying the natural body motion of Ryukyu Kempo and using solid, proven self-defense techniques.
 Our Dojo Kun values of moral character, honesty, perseverance, respect and restraint help build character.
-We bring the old way of people-oriented ancient martial arts into the modern era.
+We bring the old way of people-oriented ancient life protection arts into the modern era.

-Kirk Gauger and Jenifer Tull- Gauger are a husband-and-wife team, each with a 6th degree black belt, known as Rokkudan, awarded by the United Ryukyu Kempo Alliance.
-Both of these Renshis have over 18 years of training, and their passion is watching students grow, improve and progress on their karate path.
+Kirk Gauger and Jenifer Tull- Gauger are a husband-and-wife team, each with a 6th degree black belt, known as Rokudan, awarded by the United Ryukyu Kempo Alliance.
+Both of these Renshis have over 19 years of training, and their passion is watching students grow, improve and progress on their karate path.
 They both love helping students improve their lives through martial arts. http://evma.net/instructors/

 There are no reviews yet

 New students start with our Intro Program, which is $30 and gets them a week of classes.
-Students start in their regular classes where basic techniques are taught beginning with their first lesson.
+Students start in the regular classes where basic techniques are taught beginning with their first lesson.

 Our certified black belt instructors have gone through at least many years of training to get to that level, as well as ongoing training, which lends to their caring, professional, skilled teaching.